United Nations research guide

 The United Nations (UN) was established on 24 October 1945 by 51 countries, with the stated goal of organising to: 'preserve peace through international cooperation and collective security'.
 193 countries are now member states of the UN, all of which are listed on their Member States web page.

-Search tip: To find library resources about the UN Charter, search the catalogue for the term "United Nations.
-Charter".
+Search tip: To find resources about the UN Charter in our collection, search the catalogue for the term "United Nations.
+Charter"

 Australia was one of the founding signatories of the Declaration of St James Palace in 1941.
 A proposal for the UN's organisational structure and procedures was presented in 1944 at the Dumbarton Oaks conference in Washington DC.
 Drafted by China, Great Britain, the Soviet Union and the United States, this proposal was submitted to the other UN countries for further discussion.